samplemaker/freefem_matlab_octave_plot/README.md

 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

 Matlab R2018 and later versions:<br>
 In Matlab release R2018 a new memory layout for complex numbers was introduced (i.e. the Interleaved Complex API).
-If you want to use the runtime optimized code on such a newer system use the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.
-To compile these files on Windows with a gcc (mingw) compiler please rename the two source files and build the mex files with the commands:
+If you want to use the runtime optimized code on such a system use the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c`.
+To compile these files on Windows with a gcc (mingw) compiler rename the two files and build the MEX executables with the commands:

 `setenv('MW_MINGW64_LOC','enter path to the mingw compiler');`
 `mex -R2018a fftri2gridfast.c`